RayKrause/Crypto-Trading-Algo/README.md

 ### Our Conclusions (Part 1)
 One of the most significant steps in order to solve any problem, especially the hard and challenging ones, lies in finding a proper strategic approach and securing a complete understanding of the problem that we are trying to solve.
 A proper strategy approach should answer questions such as: should we have to predict prices, price movement direction, price trends, price spikes and so on.

-Next, we apply data preprocessing and feature engineering strategies to demonstrate that feature engineering is an efficient method for the creation of intuitive features related to momentum and trend indicators of Bitcoin’s price movement and increases the predictive power of the model.
+Next, we apply data preprocessing and feature engineering strategies and outline that feature engineering is an effective method for the creation of intuitive features related to momentum and trend indicators of Bitcoin’s price movement and increases the accuracy of our models predictions.

 In terms of the evaluation metrics for a classification-based trading strategy, accuracy is appropriate.
 However, in case the strategy is focusing to be more accurate while going long, the metric recall that focuses on less false positives can be preferred as compared to accuracy.

 Then we demonstrated our back testing framework which allowed us to simulate a crypto trading strategy by using historical data to generate results and analyze risk and profitability before risking any actual capital.

-Finally, we print out a Buy or Sell slip covering the perious 24 hour period with 1 representing a BUY recommendation and a 0 representing a SELL recommendation.
+Finally, we print out a Buy or Sell slip covering the previous 24 hour period with 1 representing a BUY recommendation and a 0 representing a SELL recommendation.

 ### Optional: Dimensionality Reduction (Part 2)

-Dimenaionality reduction is used to allow end users to interpret large dataframes with complex information and relationships between that information into lower dimension datasets that still inherit the meaningful purpose of the larger more complex dataframe.
+Dimensionality reduction is used to allow end users to interpret large dataframes with complex information and relationships between that information into lower dimension datasets that still inherit the meaningful purpose of the larger more complex dataframe.
 Dimensionality reduction is helpful with large datasets because the raw data is often missing lot of data points.
 We are going to use dimensionality reduction to eliminate noise from our data and visualize the the data in a clustered format (our buy and sell signals).

 #### Singular Value Decomposition (SVD)

 SVD is a linear dimensionality reduction technique that reduces the number of input variables that are sent to the predictive model.
 By reducing the number of input we hope that our model will in turn have better performance in terms of speed without reducing the accuracy of the predictions.
-By reducing the number of inputs into the model we also eliminate data that may not truely be representitive of the full dataset.
+By reducing the number of inputs into the model we also eliminate data that may not truely be representative of the full dataset.

-We start be determining the most important featuers of our model and find that the top five features of our model account for approximately 93% of the variance within our dataset.
+We start be determining the most important features of our model and find that the top five features of our model account for approximately 93% of the variance within our dataset.

 ![Decorative image.](Images/top5features.png)

-We then compare those top five featuers visually against each other with our buy/sell signals using pair plots.
+We then compare those top five features visually against each other with our buy/sell signals using pair plots.
 By doing this we can see that even after our data has been reduced we have very clustered data which helps us confirm that the reduction in our model is still outputting similar information as the non reduced data.

 ![Decorative image.](Images/pairplots.png)